Czech protesters gather to demand PM Babis's fall

 Babis has clashed with western European Union leaders over his tough anti-immigration policy but has been more pro-EU than nationalist counterparts in Poland or Hungary.

 Protesters fear a newly appointed justice minister could interfere in the case, now in prosecutors’ hands.
-Babis has denied wrongdoing and calls the investigation a political maneuver to oust him.
+Babis has denied wrongdoing and calls the investigation a political manoeuvre to oust him.

 The anti-Babis movement received further impetus from a leak of preliminary audit findings by the European Commission which determined that Agrofert, a business empire built by Babis and spanning chemicals, food processing, farming and media firms, should not have had any access to EU development funds in recent years because Babis had conflicts of interest.